 In recognition of both the fact that the stated policy objective of FATCA is to achieve reporting (as opposed to being solely the collecting of withholding tax) and the difficulties which may arise in certain jurisdictions with respect to compliance with FATCA by FFIs, the US developed an intergovernmental approach to the implementation of FATCA.
-In this regard the Irish and US Governments signed an intergovernmental agreement ("Irish IGA") on the 21st December 2012 and provisions were included in Finance Act 2013 for the implementation of the Irish IGA and also to permit regulations to be made by the Irish Revenue Commissioners with regard to registration and reporting requirements arising from the Irish IGA.
-In this regard, the Revenue Commissioners (in conjunction with the Department of Finance) have issued Regulations - S.I.
+In this regard the Irish and US Governments signed an intergovernmental agreement ("Irish IGA") on the 21^{st} December 2012 and provisions were included in Finance Act 2013 for the implementation of the Irish IGA and also to permit regulations to be made by the Irish Revenue Commissioners with regard to registration and reporting requirements arising from the Irish IGA.
+In this regard, the Irish Revenue Commissioners (in conjunction with the Department of Finance) have issued Regulations - S.I.
 No. 292 of 2014 which is effective from 1 July 2014.
-Supporting Guidance Notes (which will be updated on an ad-hoc basis) were issued by the Irish Revenue Commissioners on 1 October 2014.
+Supporting Guidance Notes have been issued by the Irish Revenue Commissioners and are updated on ad-hoc basis.